PranatPraveer/Notes-App/README.md

 # Notes-App
 A Simple Notes Android App which takes Note Title, Sub-Title, Description, as input and takes Date and time from system and saves it in the Database which is created using RoomDB.

+# For Running this App on emulator Please go to this <a href="https://appetize.io/app/7bqybekjy1b3nttdwv32uebfw8?device=nexus5&scale=75&orientation=portrait&osVersion=8.1">link</a>

 # * Screen Shots

 # 1. Splash Screen